Frank Walwyn is known for his resourceful approach to litigating some of the most challenging business cases in Canada and the Caribbean.

 Frank appears as counsel on complex multi-jurisdiction litigation matters.
 He is licensed to practise law in Canada, and is also a member of the bars of Anguilla, Antigua and Barbuda, Barbados, Belize, the British Virgin Islands (BVI), Dominica, Grenada, Jamaica, St. Kitts and Nevis and St. Lucia.
 Frank is a Fellow of the Chartered Institute of Arbitrators.
 His advocacy covers a wide range of matters including challenges to restraint orders made pursuant to criminal Mutual Legal Assistance Treaties, multi-jurisdictional corporate disputes often involving shareholder rights and directors duties, forensic investigations into fraud and corruption, reciprocal registering and recognition of judgments from Canada, the UK, the US and the Caribbean, and complex offshore trusts and estates litigation.
 Many of the cases in which Frank is involved have led to important or precedent-setting judgments, including decisions in the areas of venue selection, procedural rights for appeals to the Privy Council, constitutional rights and freedoms, the court’s jurisdiction to grant relief involving foreign elements, and electronic discovery.

 Frank is an active member of many legal and community boards and initiatives.
-He is Past President of the Canadian Association of Black Lawyers (CABL), a member of the American College of Trial Lawyers International Committee, Emil Gumpert Award Committee, Teaching Abroad Committee, Task Force on Fellow Engagement and Task Force on Mentoring.
+He is Past President of the Canadian Association of Black Lawyers (CABL), a member of the American College of Trial Lawyers (ACTL) International Committee, Complex Litigation Committee, Emil Gumpert Award Committee, and a former member of the ACTL Teaching Abroad Committee, Task Force on Fellow Engagement and Task Force on Mentoring.
 Frank is a former member of the Judicial Appointments Advisory Committee for appointments to the Ontario Court of Justice, and the Judicial Appointments Committee for the Ontario Superior Court of Justice – Greater Toronto Area.
 Frank is also a member of the Dean’s Advisory Council for Queen’s University Faculty of Law.

 Frank is also a sought after speaker in Canada, the US and the Caribbean on legal topics, and is frequently quoted in the legal press and general media.